Harsh0747/Bike-Sharing-Demand-Prediction/README.md

-I led a project where I cleaned and fetched data using SQL queries, conducted thorough data cleaning, and created a multi-page interactive dashboard with full parameterization.
-Additionally, I worked on a machine learning project to predict bike sharing demand, where I analyzed and decoded data to create various plots and evaluate demand based on different parameters.
+The project focused on a machine learning approach to predict bike sharing demand.
+It involved analyzing and decoding data to create various plots and evaluate demand based on different parameters.